cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 that would be able
 to collect additional usage data.)

-Now we learn about the efforts that have gone into standardizing usage metrics and usage reports via
-Project Counter.
+As with other things we have discussed, there have been efforts to standardize electronic resource usage.
-Also, we see a few examples of how usage data can help inform collection development and benefit the library in other ways.
+It's an important process because usage data informs collection development and benefits the library in other ways.
-This is an important area of
-electronic resource librarianship,
-but it's also an area that may overlap with other parts of librarianship, such as systems librarianship or collection development.
+Discussions about usage do belong to the domain of electronic resource librarianship, but it also overlaps with other areas of librarianship, such as systems librarianship or collection development.
 Here we might see job